espkz/pgr-gacha-sim/README.md

 - The A-rank check resets in Member Target if you swap patches (probably doesn't really matter but still)
 - Future banners in IP don't give previous unit's shards (CUB and unit)
   - ~~But also I'm not sure how to do it so it might have to wait until sync~~
+- No calibration on weapon banner (Will get to it)

 ## TODO
-- Weapon banner (is going to be a pain because of the individual off-rates but surely—)
+- Base weapon banner

 - Arrival banner
   - 70% target and other two target selectors (just to make it easier lol)